 Now, under the Property column, click on All Products.

 In the next window, scroll down and then hit the button that says Link Search Console.

 Then click on Add.

 You’ll then have to select your website URL to connect with Search Console.
-This URL has to be exactly the same as you entered in the first step.
-Or you might face issues in connecting Analytics with Search Console.

 After selecting your website web address, click OK.